-- Dentures will cost significantly less money to fabricate and place compared to dental implants.
+- Dentures will cost significantly less to fabricate and place than dental implants.

-- It will only take about four visits and three to six weeks to fabricate the dentures.
+- Fabricating the dentures will only take about four visits and three to six weeks.

 - Dentures are not as stable as implants.
 They can move around in your mouth or even fall out while speaking.

-- Certain foods must be avoided while wearing dentures because they only offer a 30-40% normal chewing function.
+- You must avoid certain foods while wearing dentures because they only offer a 30-40% normal chewing function.

-- Dentures are known to be bulky and uncomfortable and take up a lot of space in your mouth.
+- Dentures are bulky, and some people feel uncomfortable because they occupy a lot of space in their mouths.
 Most people will be able to notice you are wearing them.

 - For some people, the material they are made out of is uncomfortable.

-- It will probably take some time to get used to the way they feel and function in your mouth.
+- Getting used to how they feel and function in your mouth will probably take time.

-- The jaw bone will slowly deteriorate over time because the dentures simply rest of the gums providing little stimulation for the bone.
+- The jaw bone will slowly deteriorate over time because the dentures simply rest the gums, providing little stimulation for the bone.

 - They require adhesive to stay in place for some people.

 - Your gums and jaw structure will change with age.
-Because of this, your dentures will need to be re-aligned, re-based and eventually replaced.
+Because of this, you will need to re-align, re-base, and eventually replace your denture.

-Many of our patients who switched from removable dentures to dental implants have experienced these life-changing benefits.
-Despite denture implants costing more and requiring a more extensive treatment process, they are clearly the next best option to natural teeth.
-To learn more, you can schedule an appointment online or call our Burlington, NC dentist office at (336) 290-7401.
+Many patients who switched from removable dentures to dental implants have experienced these life-changing benefits.
+Despite denture implants costing more and requiring a more extensive treatment process, they are the next best option for natural teeth.